trainfarb/trainfarb/beatDrops/QM_0_Onboarding.md

 #### Quantum Memoir | QM API

-Below is the API structure developed by The School of Bitcoin that will enable students to form DAOs for their project based learning.
+Below is the API structure developed by Quantum MeMoir that will enable people to develop their own course with the form.

 ```
 epicPlaylist: {